devnexus/devnexus-site/_speakers/steve-poole.md

 sessions:
 - id: 557446
   name: 'More tales from the Dark Side: How AI is the bad guys new friend'
+- id: 557595
+  name: 'The Ultimate One-Day Java Workshop: Secure, High-Performance Deployment to
+    Kubernetes and Serverless'
 isTopSpeaker: false
 links:
 - title: Twitter